-VCUarts Cinema is one of 20 American film schools recognized by the International Association of Film and Television Schools (CILECT).
-The program strives to produce classically informed, technically proficient, and academically empowered graduates.
+VCUarts Cinema strives to produce classically informed, technically proficient, and academically empowered graduates.
+Our program is one of 20 American film schools recognized by the International Association of Film and Television Schools (CILECT).

 The Cost of Shooting on Film

 VCUarts Cinema is one of the only film schools in the world shooting 35mm film at the undergraduate level.
-We believe working with film instills in our students a physical and mechanical understanding of motion picture photography that is highly valuable and nearly impossible to replicate on a digital camera.
-VCUarts tuition covers all filmmaking expenses.
-The university pays for every aspect of the process, from film developing to actors’ fees.
+Working with film instills in our students a physical and mechanical understanding of motion picture photography that is highly valuable and nearly impossible to replicate on a digital camera.

 How We Work